Have you ever asked yourself how you can earn extra money on the side while in school or working the 9 to 5?

 For my article in Social Media Examiner, I listed the seven ways on how to achieve this.
 Among those I have listed include using a clear call to actions, relevant hashtags to your posts, as well as promoting your account to all your other networking accounts.
 One tactic that I didn’t include in this post is one that has been used and criticized by many.
 It’s the idea of reusing the content that others have published and sharing it on your own account.

 Don’t be afraid to steal, just steal the right stuff. – Mike Monteiro

 I’d modify that to say: “Don’t be afraid to steal, just make sure you credit the person you steal from.
 As a company, Hustle & Grind has been the victim of people copying our content in the past.
 Our recommendation is that if you’re going to share someone’s visual, you share it with a mention of the original photographer or designer.
 Similar to this post:

-It’s also important to interact with other like minded users by commenting on their posts, which you could do by searching for a specific hashtag.
+It’s also important to interact with other like-minded users by commenting on their posts, which you could do by searching for a specific hashtag.
 Make sure to vary your caption length as well depending on how much explanation your photo needs.
-Lastly, doing shout-out for shout-outs allows you to grow your followers with ease.
+Lastly, doing a shout-out for shout-outs allows you to grow your followers with ease.